Interface NotificationMessage

 setSubject

 Sets the subject of a notification email.
-If the subject text is not set, an error will occur whenNotificationService.send()
+If the subject text is not set, an error will occur whenNotificationService.send()is called with thisNotificationMessage.- Parameters:

 - the current